 <?xml version="1.0" encoding="UTF-8"?> <bom xmlns="http://cyclonedx.org/schema/bom/1.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" version="1" xsi:schemaLocation="http://cyclonedx.org/schema/bom/1.0 http://cyclonedx.org/schema/bom/1.0"> <components> <component type="library"> <group>org.jboss.resteasy</group> <name>resteasy-jaxrs</name> <version>3.1.0.Final</version> <description>JAX-RS bindings for RestEasy</description> <hashes> <hash alg="SHA-1">03a…</hash> <hash alg="SHA-256">22d…</hash> </hashes> <licenses> <license> <id>Apache-2.0</id> </license> </licenses> <purl>pkg:maven/org.jboss.resteasy/[email protected]?type=jar</purl> <cpe>cpe:2.3:a:redhat:resteasy:3.1.0:*:*:*:*:*:*:*</cpe> <modified>false</modified> </component> <!-- More components here --> </components> </bom>

-Build plugins for Maven and NPM have been created which support the automatic identification of all project dependencies (including transitive) and generation of CycloneDX BoMs.
-The resulting BoMs may contain many of the elements above including group, name, version, description, file hashes, license, and PackageURL.
-Additionally, a standalone Java API was created for the programmatic creation and validation of CycloneDX BoMs.
+Build plugins for a number of ecosystems have been created which support the automatic identification of all project dependencies and automatically generate CycloneDX BOMs.
+The resulting BOMs may contain many of the elements above including group, name, version, description, file hashes, license, and PackageURL.
+Additionally, a standalone Java API was created for the programmatic creation and validation of CycloneDX BOMs.

 Additional build plugins are planned and we’re actively looking for volunteers to assist.